learn-co-curriculum/javascript-orm-intro/README.md

 ## A Sample ORM in Javascript

-**To play with these examples, you have to `git clone git@github.com:learn-co-curriculum/javascript-orm-intro.git` into the Learn IDE or your environment.**
+**To play with these examples, you have to `git clone git@github.com:learn-co-curriculum/javascript-orm-intro.git` into the Learn IDE or your environment.
+Then, `cd javascript-orm-intro` to work in the project folder.**

 To build an ORM in JavaScript powered by SQL and a Relational Database we need a Database Driver object that can open a connection to a database and execute SQL and return raw data in the form of Arrays, Strings, and Integers, to our code.
 For SQLite, we are going to use the [SQLite npm package](http://www.sqlitetutorial.net/sqlite-nodejs/).